 Just In Time (JIT)

-: in the case of system user creation, this means than the creation of an internal authenticated System User record is deferred until an user authenticates themselves and actually begins using the system.
+: in the case of system user creation, this means than the creation of an internal authenticated system user record is deferred until an user authenticates themselves and actually begins using the system.
 Most often associated to Invitations.
 See SCIM.

 Logical Deletion